Diamond Aircraft Industries: 1990s

 During 1991, Hoffman's parent company was renamed HOAC AG and was purchased by the Dries Family.

-In 1992, as a measure to establish a strong foothold with the competitive North American market, Hoffman decided to launch a second manufacturing facility located in London, Ontario, Canada.
+In 1992, as a measure to establish a strong foothold with the competitive North American market, owner Christian Dries decided to launch a second manufacturing facility located in London, Ontario, Canada.
 By this point, the company considered itself to be secure in its dominance of the European market, and sought to be embraced by American operators as well.
 Prior to 1996, the Canadian branch operated under the name Dimona Aircraft, this was changed to Diamond Aircraft in 1996, while the parent company remained as HOAC at this time.

 In 1993, the Austrian-built DV20 Katana received certification, clearing the type for its entry to service.
 According to aerospace publication Flight International, the DV20 "confirmed Diamond as a serious contender for the light aircraft crown".

 An improved model of the DV20, designated as the DA20, was developed for North America and was manufactured in Canada; the first Canadian-built DA20 was delivered in 1995.
 It received the Flight magazine's Eagle Award for best light aircraft in the same year.
 During 1997, the delivery of the 500th DV20 occurred; it was also in this year that the introduction of the DA20-C1 took place, which had improved performance and load capabilities.
 The DA20-C1 Eclipse (an improved version of the DA20-C1) also entered production.

 In 1998, the parent company was renamed Diamond Aircraft GmbH to better align with the naming convention of the North American operation.
 The company also purchased the Wiener Neustadt East Airport in that same year.
 The firm continued to work on multiple new aircraft types in order to further grow its product line; these were developed in line with a company-wide philosophy of seeking to offer aircraft that lacked any equivalent in terms of performance to any existing major product being produced from any of its competing manufacturers; this was a measure to consciously avoid instances of direct head-to-head competition.

 In 1997, the Diamond DA40 a four-place IFR aircraft, received certification; it was followed by the twin diesel engine DA42 in 2004.
 According to Flight International, the DA40 was capable of outperforming many similar aircraft which at that time had carried substantially greater purchase costs than the DA40 outfitted with a basic configuration.
 When launched in 2001, the DA40TDI was the first production aircraft powered by a single diesel-based piston engine.